Dan Cox: Education

-As a state delegate, Cox has been a vocal critic of the Blueprint for Maryland's Future, a sweeping education reform package passed by the Maryland General Assembly in 2021.
+As a state delegate, Cox was a vocal critic of the Blueprint for Maryland's Future, a sweeping education reform package passed by the Maryland General Assembly in 2021.
 During the 2022 legislative session, Cox introduced the Maryland Parent Rights Act (HB0618), a bill that would have allowed parents a larger role in their kids' education including notifying them when curriculum changes had been made.
 The bill failed to pass out of committee.
 He also voted in favor of an amendment introduced by state Delegate Kathy Szeliga that would have blocked public schools from discussing gender and sexuality in the classroom.

 During his gubernatorial campaign, Cox unveiled a "Defending Parental Rights" education platform that would ban teaching children in kindergarten through third grade about gender identity, calling it "indoctrination."
-When asked to elaborate his definition of "indoctrination", he cited asexual and nonbinary author Maia Kobabe's memoirs Gender Queer, which he claimed depicts "things that I cannot show you on television, it's so disgusting."
+When asked to elaborate his definition of indoctrination, he cited asexual and nonbinary author Maia Kobabe's memoirs Gender Queer, which he claimed depicts "things that I cannot show you on television, it's so disgusting."
 Kobabe's book is not being taught in any kindergarten or elementary school classes.
 He's also called for a ban on critical race theory, which is not taught in Maryland public schools, and supports the expansion of school choice by increasing funding for the state's BOOST program, which provides low-income families with scholarships to attend charter schools.
 In September 2022, Cox said he would appoint more parents to the Maryland State Board of Education.
 In October 2022, Cox promised to create an office for parents' rights on his first day in office and said that he supported mandating agriculture education in schools.

-Gun control
+Gun policy

+In February 2018, following the Parkland high school shooting, Cox said he opposed laws that ban assault weapons and restrict gun ownership, instead endorsing legislation to arm teachers and school resource officers.

+In 2019, Cox said he opposed a bill to abolish the state's Handgun Permit Review Board.

-During the 2022 legislative session, Cox opposed a bill that would ban the possession and sale of ghost guns, which he compared to the 2022 Russian invasion of Ukraine.
+During the 2022 legislative session, Cox opposed a bill that would ban the possession and sale of privately made firearms, which he compared to the 2022 Russian invasion of Ukraine.
 He also voted against legislation that would increase security measures at firearms stores.
 In June 2022, Cox celebrated the Supreme Court's ruling in New York State Rifle & Pistol Association, Inc. v.
 Bruen.